github-gk-aks/production/README.md

 gk-aks-CONFIDENTIAL\my-account-write

-gk-aks-Digital\Gk-KG
+gk-aks-Confidential\Gk-KG
-gk-aks-Digital\Testing12345
+gk-aks-Confidential\Testing12345

-This is a good gk-aks-Digital repository
+This is a good gk-aks-Confidential repository

 Done with this gk-aks-Confidential\cf-tf-module-ecs